 Northwestern State University admitted their first baccalaureate Nursing students in 1949.
 Over the past six decades, more than seven thousand students have received degrees from the NSU College of Nursing, making it the oldest state supported nursing program in Louisiana.
-During the summer of 2010 the College of Nursing was redefined and the College of Nursing and Allied Health.

 In the mid 1940's the visionary nursing community in Shreveport recognized the need for a collegiate-based nursing program.
 Following the recommendations of a national consultant, five hospitals agreed to phase out their diploma programs opening the door for Northwestern State University to create a Bachelor of Science in Nursing (BSN) program.